 Keeping Your Phone Number

 If you’re joining EE from another mobile network, it’s a straightforward process to keep your existing phone number.

-You should start by ordering your new phone or SIM card from EE’s website.
+You should start by ordering your new phone or SIM card from the EE website.
 Once you’ve done that, contact your old mobile network and ask them for a PAC Code.
 A PAC Code is nine-digits long and will authorise the transfer of your phone number to EE.

-After your new mobile phone arrives from EE, head over to this online form.
+After your new mobile phone or SIM card arrives from EE, head over to this online form.
 Here, you can enter your PAC Code and submit it to EE.
 Once you’ve done this, your phone number transfer will normally be scheduled for the next working day.

 For a step-by-step guide on moving your phone number to EE, please select your current mobile network from the drop down menu below: